peytoncchen/Data-Modeler-Py/quickstart.md

 ### Step 4 - Enter treatment means and labels (optional)
 In this box, enter the treatment means for the number of treatments you specified in step 1.
 You can choose to label each treatment as well, this will not be used anywhere but in the Excel sheet you can choose to save.
 Click [here](#save-to-excel) to learn more.
+When assigning treatments in pane 2, use the number assigned to each treatment.

 When you are done, click **Continue** to expand the application and continue to pane 2 where you will distribute assignments to every measurement and generate dependent variable values.
 Soldier on!